dnsimple/dnsimple-support/content/articles/understanding-invoice.md

   - Solo — No base fee.
 Your hosted zones and query volume will show up here.
   - Teams — $29/month base fee
   - Enterprise — Custom pricing
-- Domain registrations, transfers, and renewal purchases
+- Domain registration, transfer, and renewal purchases
 - Certificate purchases

 Solo and Teams plan subscribers will see itemized billing for zones hosted on DNSimple and zone queries.
 Enterprise and higher plans receive custom billing rates.